-Depending on their traded volumes, liquidity, volatility, and spread values, stocks can be divided into three groups: blue chips, mid-caps and small-caps stocks.
+Depending on their traded volumes, liquidity, volatility, and spread values, stocks can be divided into three groups: blue chips, mid-caps and small-caps.

 Traders who are interested in trading stocks are divided into three categories:

-- Passive (reliability and stability), who prefer "blue chips".
+- Passive (for reliability and stability), who prefer "blue chips"

-- Active (the highest possible profit with moderate risks), who mostly prefer "blue chips", but do not ignore mid-caps and small-caps stocks as well.
+- Active (for the highest possible profit with moderate risks), who mostly prefer "blue chips", but could also go for mid-caps and small-caps

-- Speculators (early income, short-term buying/selling), who choose the most liquid stocks, “blue chips”.
+- Speculators (for early income, short-term buying/selling), who choose the most liquid “blue chips”